SpeciesConservationLandscapes/task_hii_infrastructure/README.md

    stored in Earth Engine at `projects/HII/v1/osm/osm_image`, contains up to 193 bands for OSM features infrastructure tags.
 A cell in each band has a value of 1 in every 300m pixel if there are any OSM features with that tag in the cell, and NoData otherwise.
-   This data is available since 2012-09-12, in steadily increasing quantity and quality.
+   This data is available since 2012-09-12, in steadily increasing quantity and quality; for HII calculations we use OSM data starting in June 2014.
 2. Static GHSL data (https://ghsl.jrc.ec.europa.eu/) representing built-up areas from 1975-2015 are used to fill cells not marked by OSM.
 (Implicitly, we do not capture infrastructure that actually disappears over time.)
 In the future, once GHSL's contribution is marginal enough, we will discontinue its use.
-Conversely, prior to 2012-09-12, it is the only source.
+Conversely, prior to 2014-06-04, it is the only source.

 We are able to use the different OSM infrastructure types to weight infrastructure influence by type, a key advance over previous Human Footprint efforts.

 ```
 "osm": {